The Emerald Valley Quilters show is October 6-7 at the Lane County Events Center at the Fairgrounds in Eugene Oregon.

-The new Love of Quilting magazine came in the mail today—and in it are the directions for my Berry Blue quilt made with the Blueberry Buckle prints from Clothworks textiles.
-LOQ will be selling a kit for the quilt, but I have the fabrics available now on the website.
+The new Love of Quilting magazine came in the mail in February—and in it are the directions for my Berry Blue quilt made with the Blueberry Buckle prints from Clothworks textiles.
+LOQ will be selling a kit for the quilt, but I have the fabrics available on the website.

 Let me tell you about the quilt I’m working on.
 Remember the subtitle of my Feathered Star Quilt Blocks I book: Really Hard Blocks That Take a Long Time to Make?
 Well I’m at it again, only with a California Star Medallion quilt that will take a “really long time to make.”
 The center block is not so hard and I made it a while back, but the first border has 40 three-inch Ohio Stars.
 I seem to be making 4 blocks a day.
 The next border is a double-sawtooth and has 200 two-triangle squares.
 That’s a lot of bias-strips.
 Then I plan a sampler border of fourteen 12” blocks that all involve two triangle squares: some are new Feathered Star designs, some are traditional blocks that just have lots of triangles.
 The design involves lattices with about another 250 two-triangles squares